xhawk18/promise-cpp/Readme.md

 ### Promise::then(Defer d)
+Return the chaining promise object, where d is the callback function be called when previous promise object was resolved or rejected.

+### Promise::then(DeferLoop d)
-Return the chaining promise object, where d is the callback function be called when previous promise object calls function resolve or reject.
+Return the chaining promise object, where d is the callback function be called when previous promise object was resolved or rejected.

 ### Promise::then(Promise promise)
-Return the chaining promise object, where "promise" is the promise object be called when previous promise object calls function resolve or reject.
+Return the chaining promise object, where "promise" is the promise object be called when previous promise object was resolved or rejected.

 ### Promise::fail(FUNC_ON_REJECTED on_rejected)
-Return the chaining promise object, where on_rejected is the function to be called when previous promise object calls function reject.
+Return the chaining promise object, where on_rejected is the function to be called when previous promise object was rejected.

 This function is usually named "catch" in most implements of Promise library. https://www.promisejs.org/api/